+NOTE

-120V/60Hz power for the oil manifold heat tracing kit must be supplied separately by the customer and wired into the heat tracing power connection box.
+120V/60Hz power for the oil manifold heat tracing must be supplied separately by the customer and wired into

+the heat tracing power connection box.

-The heat tracing cable is self-regulating with a nominal rating of 12 W/ft (39 W/m).
-When the circuit breaker switch to the oil manifold heat tracing kit is energized, the self-regulating heat tracing will automatically switch on and off based on heat demand.
+The heat tracing cable should be self-regulating with a nominal rating of 12 W/ft (39 W/m).
+When the circuit breaker switch to the oil manifold heat tracing kit is energized, the self-regulating heat tracing should automatically switch on and off based on heat demand.